Iran says new tensions between Revolutionary Guards and U.S. Navy

 During the presidential campaign last September, Trump vowed that any Iranian vessels that harass the U.S. Navy in the Gulf would be "shot out of the water".

-Reporting By Babak Dehghanpisheh; Editing by Stephen Powell
+Reporting by Babak Dehghanpisheh; Editing by Stephen Powell and James Dalgleish